fsalhani/udacity-data-engineering-project-3/README.md

 ## Execution guide

-Follow these steps to run the scripts for the project
+Follow these steps to run the scripts for the project (takes about 90 minutes with 1 dc2.large node)
 1. Clone the repository
 ```shell
 git clone https://github.com/fsalhani/udacity-data-engineering-project-3.git